EO-DataHub/eodhp-guide/services/resource-catalogue.md

 - Code available in https://github.com/EO-DataHub/annotations-transformer repository
 - Container image published to public.ecr.aws/eodh/annotations-transformer AWS ECR

-#### FastAPI
-- API to allow interaction with STAC-FastAPI within the EO DataHub.
-- Code available in https://github.com/EO-DataHub/resource-catalogue-fastapi repository
-- Container image published to public.ecr.aws/eodh/resource-catalogue-fastapi AWS ECR

 ### Pipeline overview
 This is a brief overview of the steps required to harvest different data sources into the resource catalogue.
-For more information about the individual processes, refer to the appropriate documentation.
+For more information about the individual processes, refer to documentation within each repository.

 #### Workflow data
 1. A pulsar message is generated as part of a workflow or similar on the `harvested` topic.